morrowind-modding/morrowind-modding.github.io/content/guides/patches/esp-replacer-patch-beginner-tutorial.md

 See [[guides/patches/creating-a-patch-for-an-esp|Creating a Patch for an ESP]] for an overview on what patches are and how they work.

-To follow this tutorial, ensure you download the **tutorial files** and extract the plugins to the `Data Files` folder of your [[modmaking installation of Morrowind]].
+To follow this tutorial, ensure you download the **tutorial files** and extract the plugins either to the `Data Files` folder of your [[modmaking installation of Morrowind]] or install them through a [[modding-tools/mod-managers/index.md|mod manager]].

 ### Brief